 - a valid Tier 4 or student visa at the time of application – in most circumstances you must be awarded your degree before your current visa expires; if you have resits or do not complete your degree in the normal timeframe this could affect your eligibility, and

-- studied in the UK with Student permission for at least 12 months or the full length of your course, whichever is shorter (see below for Covid-19 concessions), and
+- studied in the UK with Student permission for at least 12 months or the full length of your course, whichever is shorter (see below for Covid-19 concessions guidance and check what counts as time spent studying in the UK), and

-- a letter showing your financial sponsor’s consent to the application if your tuition fees or living costs were paid by a government or scholarship agency within the previous 12 months.
+- a letter showing your financial sponsor’s consent to the application if your tuition fees and living costs were paid by a government or scholarship agency within the previous 12 months.

 You can read the full Graduate visa route government guidance [PDF] or contact us if you have any questions.

 Important: If you have completed your course earlier than the course end date on your most recent CAS (for example, by removing a work placement year), you must not leave the UK after we have reported this to the government as you will not then be eligible to apply for the Graduate visa.

 We must report your eligibility for the route to the government before you apply.
 If you apply before we make the report, your application could be refused and you may not get your fees back.